 How Do I Increase My Testosterone Levels?

-There are lots of ways to increase the testosterone levels in your body.
-Some more drastic measures include taking steroids.
+There are lots of ways to increase testosterone levels in your body.
+Some more drastic measures include taking anabolic steroids.
 I’m not suggesting you go that route — however, I’m not against it either.

 Another way to increase your testosterone levels is to take specially formulated supplements.
 There are some excellent testosterone supplements that can help.